storesafe/cordova-sqlite-storage/README.md

 ## Status

+- The following features are moved to [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and removed from this project:
+  - REGEXP support
+  - Pre-populated database
 - Amazon Fire-OS is dropped due reported problems, may be added in case it works again.
 - Windows "Universal" for Windows 8.0/8.1(+) and Windows Phone 8.1(+) version is in an alpha state:
   - Issue with UNICODE `\u0000` character (same as `\0`)